-If our intention was to eat there in the first place, then yes we would have saved money.
+If we intended to eat there in the first place, then yes we would have saved money.

 We were already set to eat at the food court, where a typical meal costs only P200 or less.
 But we didn’t, so in reality, we actually spent more than we could have.

 Many times, we experience similar moments and believe that our choices helped us save some money but the truth is far from it.

 It’s easy to make such mistakes because they often occur when we are in a positive emotional state — excitement, surprise, delight, etc. — that often clouds our logical thinking.

 Just consider these three scenarios and tell me if they’re all too familiar.